logicbrush/silverstripe-blog-utils/README.md

 ## Blog Post Expiration

-A new date time field
+A new date time field `Expired Date` has been added to the `Post Options` tab.
+Enter this value to have the post automatically archived at the specified time.